Rugg-Gunn-Lab/nf_mtr_seq/README.md

 Yang has a set of scripts that he uses to process sequencing data with multiple barcodes.
 We are putting this into a NextFlow pipeline to try and streamline the usage of it.
+A previous version of this pipeline can be found here: https://github.com/laurabiggins/nf_yang_wang